happy047/drupal8-sso/README.md

 ### Final Step

 Now create some users in your IDP portal and then open your SP portal.
 You will see login button on the right most top section.
 Click on login and you will see in your login page, there is an IDP login link.
-CLick on that link and enter your IDP user credentials.
+Click on that link and enter your IDP user credentials.
 You will be now logged in in your SP portal and if you see in the people's list from admin end, you will notice the same user of the IDP portal has been created in your SP portal.